 Figure 26 depicts the mapping of SBOL 2.3 classes to SBOL 3.x classes, indicating corresponding classes/properties by color.
-The SBOL 3.x Namespace class has no SBOL 2.x equivalent, and thus is not shown.
-The SBOL 2.x Attachment, CombinatorialDerivation, ExperimentalData, Experiment, Implementation, Model, Participation, Sequence, and VariableComponent classes are omitted or abstracted, since they are essentially unchanged in SBOL 3.x except for the following property renamings:
+The SBOL 2.x Attachment, Combinatorial Derivation, Experimental Data, Experiment, Implementation, Model, Participation,

+Sequence, and VariableFeature classes are omitted or abstracted, since they are essentially unchanged in SBOL 3.x except for the following minor changes:

-- In Sequence, the encoding property values for IUPAC map according to Table 17. - In VariableComponent, the SBOL 2.x operator property maps to the SBOL 3.x cardinality property. - In Experiment, the SBOL 2.x experimentalData property maps to the SBOL 3.x member property.
+- In Sequence, the encoding property values map according to Table 18. - The SBOL 2.x VariableComponent class has been renamed VariableFeature. - In VariableComponent, the SBOL 2.x operator property maps to the SBOL 3.x cardinality property. - In VariableComponent, the variantMeasure property has been added, which does not exist in SBOL 2.x. - In Experiment, the SBOL 2.x experimentalData property maps to the SBOL 3.x member property.